bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # shutdown items folder : folder

-Returns the shutdown items folder of the system domain
+Returns the shutdown items folder of the system domain.

 # site : site